Christian Science: The Revelation of Truth

 The First Church of Christ, Scientist, in Boston, Massachusetts

-The following lecture entitled "Christian Science: A Religion of Healing" was given a number of years ago by Mr. A. Hervey-Bathurst, C.S.B., of London, England, a member of the Board of Lectureship of The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts, who spoke substantially as follows:
+The following lecture entitled ["Christian Science: The Revelation of Truth"] was given a number of years ago by Mr. A. Hervey-Bathurst, C.S.B., of London, England, a member of the Board of Lectureship of The Mother Church, The First Church of Christ, Scientist, in Boston, Massachusetts, who spoke substantially as follows:

 Nearly twenty centuries ago a momentous question, "What is truth?" was asked by a man whose name has been handed down to posterity because he sat in judgment on "the most scientific man that ever trod the globe," as Mrs. Eddy refers to Jesus in "Science and Health with Key to the Scriptures" (p.
 313).
 Is not that same question still being asked, directly or indirectly, by many millions of unsatisfied or dissatisfied people today?